Virtual Reality en Artificial Intelligence

 The unique impact of location-based multiplayer VR becomes clear every time we present our projects.

-A Place So Far – During Festival of the Future and Down The Rabbit Hole we welcomed over 500 visitors per day.
+During Festival of the Future and Down The Rabbit Hole we welcomed over 500 visitors per day.
 People who didn’t know each other when they arrived left with a shared story.
 A powerful proof that VR is not only individual, but also creates connection.

-VR Silent Disco – Show Me the Light – Our most recent audiovisual multiplayer experience, developed together with Brass Rave Unit.
+Our most recent audiovisual multiplayer VR experience, developed together with Brass Rave Unit.
 Ten people dance simultaneously in a virtual world, with sessions lasting fifteen minutes.
-That means forty visitors per hour — an unprecedented scale in the immersive world.
+That means forty visitors per hour - an unprecedented scale in the immersive world.
 Because you dance as avatars without knowing who is behind them, appearances and prejudices disappear.
 What remains is a playful, liberating group dynamic that is rarely achieved otherwise.

-These projects show that multiplayer VR is not only visually spectacular, but also socially meaningful.
+These projects show that multiplayer VR on location is not only visually spectacular, but also socially meaningful.
 It opens up new forms of encounter and togetherness and offers diverse groups an accessible way to explore new technology.

 Pop-up VR experiences are surprisingly versatile and fit in far more places than you might think.
 In recent years we have worked at:

-• Festivals, events and museums – With interactive exhibitions and pop-up VR experiences, visitors are instantly drawn into a new world.
+With interactive exhibitions and pop-up VR experiences, visitors are instantly drawn into a new world.
 We have been featured at Paradiso, ADE, Down The Rabbit Hole, the Stedelijk Museum, and various clubs and events in Amsterdam.
 Everywhere that experience is central, VR adds an extra dimension.

-• Companies & organizations – For training, onboarding, and team building, multiplayer VR sessions are not only educational, but also social and memorable.
-Also for virtual reality at corporate parties and brand activations, this has proven to be a powerful tool.
+For training, onboarding, and team building, multiplayer VR sessions are not only educational, but also social and memorable.
+Also for virtual reality at corporate events and brand activations, this has proven to be a powerful tool.
 We have worked with the City of Amsterdam and Ahold during innovation days and corporate events.

-Hassle-free Implementation for Organizers
+Hassle-free implementation for organizers

 The multiplayer VR installations are designed to run reliably, even in locations where conditions are unpredictable.
 They are fully standalone and portable, requiring no heavy computers or cables.
 Since Wi-Fi at events is often unstable, the systems run on their own network.
 This makes them independent and ensures a constant connection.